agdsn/pycroft/README.md

 ### Run Configurations

 A few run configurations are already included in the project's `.idea` folder.
-Set the appropriate interpreters for each run configurations.
+If you have created the project interpreters according to the above steps, the appropriate interpreters should have been autoselected for each run configuration.

 ### Database connections (optional)